 Jesse Greenfield earned a J.D. from Harvard Law School and practiced corporate and entertainment law in New York and Los-Angeles for nearly a decade, before turning to fiction writing full-time.
 His concentration is on play and short-fiction writing, with a number of produced plays in Los-Angeles to his credit.
 His familiarity with writing standards across a broad spectrum of disciplines, permits Jesse to teach his students how to write effectively with a specific reader in mind.
 But it is, ultimately, the love of the written word that Jesse wishes to nurture in his students.

-- University of Missouri – Kansas City, Pursuing B.A. in Political Science with a minor in Communication Studies, to be completed 2021
+- Pursuing B.A. in Political Science with a minor in Communication Studies at the University of Missouri, Kansas City

 Dylan Willett is a current debater from the University of Missouri-Kansas City.
 He has achieved competitive success in college debate qualifying to the National Debate tournament, making it to elimination rounds of multiple tournaments, and has been ranked in the top 20 among all college debaters.
 Dylan has debated in other styles of debate besides policy achieving multiple tournament wins and being ranked in the top 10 of all parliamentary debaters.
 These skills help him adapt to different forums of debate as well as teach innovative combined skills that debaters gain success.
 He also has spent a substantial time coaching high school and middle school debate by coaching at some of the most prestigious high schools in the country achieving success in all divisions, from coaching multiple middle school national championships, JV tournament wins, and achieving TOC bids.
 Dylan has also spent time teaching at the Debate-Kansas City, Jayhawk Debate Institute, and the UMKC Summer Debate Institute summer camps.

-- B.A. courses in Political Science, International Studies, and Environmental Studies at the University of Kentucky
+- Pursuing B.A. in Political Science, International Studies, and Environmental Studies at the University of Kentucky

 Maria Sanchez is a fourth-year debater at the University of Kentucky, completing degrees in Political Science, International Studies, and Environmental Studies.
 She has an extensive debate background, having debated at Northside College Prep in Chicago for four years and continuing her debate career in college at UK.
 During her senior year of high school, Maria was named the 2016 Urban Debater of the Year by the National Association for Urban Debate Leagues and reached quarterfinals of the Urban Debate National Championship.
 In past summers, Maria has been a staff member at the Northwestern Debate Institute and the Georgetown University Debate Seminar.